RetroPie/RetroPie-Docs/docs/Doom.md

 press 'ctrl+o' to save and 'enter' to confirm.

 You'll notice that in the above example that ZDoom is making use of the 'Doom II' wad as a base for the 'Darkest Hour' modification.
-This is common for in most case.
+This is common in most cases.
 However, some mods will need to make use of the 'Ultimate Doom' wad file entitled `doom.wad` instead.
 Both `doom.wad` and `doom2.wad` should be installed to `/home/pi/RetroPie/roms/ports/doom/` and the above example should be set accordingly.

 Having completed this step, you will now want to restart Emulation Station, navigate to 'Ports' and test your new menu entry.